spadgos/sublime-jsdocs/README.md

-This is a [Sublime Text][1] plugin which makes writing [JSDoc comments][2] a little bit easier.
+This is a [Sublime Text][1] package which makes writing [JSDoc comments][2] a little bit easier.

-Installing the plugin will assist by automatically adding code as you type:
+Installing the package will assist by automatically adding code as you type:

-Below are some examples of what the plugin does.
+Below are some examples of what the package does.
 The pipe (`|`) indicates where the cursor will be after the action has run.

 Pressing enter after `/**` will yield a new line and will close the comment for you.